jjhuang4/fraud-detection/README.md

   - Alternatively, use costs as penalty for mis-classification (add to error)
   - Cost sensitive / class weighted logistic regression

-Ideas for current models include:
-- Logistic Regression / Probit Regression as benchmark
-- Support Vector Machine
-- Random Forest Classifier
-- Decision Tree Classifier
+Currently implementing balanced logistic regression as benchmark model.

-Feature selection is necessary to prevent overfitting.
+Feature selection is necessary to prevent overfitting and offset effects of large dimensionality.
 Method of dealing with unbalanced datasets is under-sampling / over-sampling.

 ## Model Training Order